walkabilly/phac_routing/data_analysis.md

 ## Methods

-This used the [Google Route API](https://mapsplatform.google.com/maps-products/routes/) implemented in the [googleway R package](https://www.rdocumentation.org/packages/googleway/versions/2.7.8) to to compare travel time, travel distance, and estimated physical activity contribution of trips from 25 randomly selected street addresses within a 5km buffer of these two stations to the downtown central business districts (CBD) of 6 major Canadian cities.
+All of the code and a detailed read me file are available for the analysis [https://github.com/walkabilly/phac_routing](https://github.com/walkabilly/phac_routing).
+Sufficient detail is provided the replicate the analysis.
+This work used the [Google Route API](https://mapsplatform.google.com/maps-products/routes/) implemented in the [googleway R package](https://www.rdocumentation.org/packages/googleway/versions/2.7.8) to to compare travel time, travel distance, and estimated physical activity contribution of trips from 25 randomly selected street addresses within a 5km buffer of these two stations to the downtown central business districts (CBD) of 6 major Canadian cities.
 The modes of transportation used for the trip calculations were

 * Transit Only
     * Time and distance calculations include walking to and from stations